sachincogoport/sachinAIMA.github.io/markdown/5-Adversarial-Search/exercises/ex_23/question.md

 In the following, a “max” tree consists only of max nodes, whereas an “expectimax” tree consists of a max node at the root with alternating layers of chance and max nodes.
 At chance nodes, all outcome probabilities are nonzero.
-The goal is to *find the value of the root* with a bounded-depth search.<br>
+The goal is to <i>find the value of the root</i> with a bounded-depth search.<br>

 1. Assuming that leaf values are finite but unbounded, is pruning (as in alpha–beta) ever possible in a max tree?
 Give an example, or